Tomasgre/sdp-sp3-2022-repo-code/README.md

 + javaimpatient - example code from the book by Cay Horstmann
 + `junit` - Junit 4 and 5 examples
 + lambdas
++ linkedin-learning – Example code from the various recommended LinkedIn Learning courses
 + lombok - Project Lombok examples
 + module-examples - JPMS examples
 + optional - examples of the use of `Optional`